alvin677/marsx/README.md

 	this.material.uniforms.time.value = event.time / 500.0;
 }
 ```
+Don't forget to set the detail under the Geometry tab to something high such as 24.
 <br /><br /><br />
 **Additional Three.js documentation can be found at:** https://threejs.org/docs/ <br />
 **Ask questions on MarsF: https://ullblocks.jonhosting.com/forums/ (currently under development)** <br /> **Or you can join our Discord server: https://discord.gg/s78zWvwV6d**